SichangHe/JSphere/sketch.md

 Spheres may overlap, producing a Venn diagram.

+## Problems

+1. Many websites ship way too much JS than needed.
+1. Running JS takes too many resources on the client side than needed.

-## Hypothesis
+## Hypotheses

-Many websites ship way too much JS, but they are kind of stuck with the situation due to the lack of alternatives.
+- Web developers are kind of stuck with the front-end situation due to the lack of alternatives.
+- Web developers ship lots of dead JS code (problem 1).
+    - Shipping libraries without tree shaking.
+    - Shipping the whole app instead of only the necessary parts.
+    - ~~Preemptive loading.~~ I don't think so.
+- Misalignment between developer intention and actual JS shipped.

 ## Deeper motivation